-Kolomenskoye may be considered one of the most beautiful landscape parks in Moscow.
-There are no nobility estates, but its historical and architectural value was marked by UNESCO.
+Kolomenskoye estate may be considered one of the most beautiful landscape parks in Moscow.
+Its historical and architectural value was marked by UNESCO.
 The national park museum Kolomenskoye is located in the southern and eastern part of the city in Andropov Avenue, near metro station Kolomenskoye.

 Kolomenskoye was founded more than one thousand years ago at the road from Moscow to Kolomna.
 In the period of feudal disunity it was the patrimony of Moscow princes, who then became Russian tsars, after they were able to unite separated lands of Russia under their power in 14th century.